-The lumen maintenance graphs show light output performance through life for statistically representative batches of lamps operated under controlled conditions with an 11 hours per start switching cycle.
+Lumen maintenance graphs show light output performance through life for statistically representative batches of lamps operated under controlled nominal conditions with a 11 hours per start switching cycle.
 A common characteristic for all metal halide lamps is a reduction in light output and a slight increase in power consumption through life.
 Consequently there is an economic life at which lamp efficacy falls to a level when lamps should be replaced to restore design illumination levels.
-In areas where multiple lamps are installed, consideration should be given to a group lamp replacement programme to maintain uniform illumination levels.
-Curves represent operating conditions for an 11 hours per start switching cycle, but less frequent switching will improve lumen maintenance.
+In areas where multiple lamps are installed, consideration should given to a group lamp replacement programme to maintain uniform illumination levels.
+Curves represent operating conditions for a 11 hours per start switching cycle, but less frequent switching will improve lumen maintenance.